TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

  	<li>As a consumer of research reports what were the most important aspects you need to consider in the methods and results section of  of a high-quality research report?</li>
  	<li>Are there any elements of this section that you still have questions about or finding confusing?</li>
  	<li>How can you apply this knowledge to your work context or current experience?</li>
  	<li>Note that these questions will help you complete your Blog assignment for this unit.
-See Unit 5 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-5-assessment/">Unit 5 Assessment</a> for more details.</li>
 </ul>
 <h3></h3>
 <h5>Additional Resources</h5>
 I wanted to provide you with a few extra resources to help you understand Quantitative Analysis and Results.

 Here is a link to a really helpful website that has been created by Dr. Andy Field.
 Dr. Field goes into much more detail about everything you need to know about statistics than the course textbook.
 Here is the website: <a href="https://www.discoveringstatistics.com/">https://www.discoveringstatistics.com/</a>  If there is something that you don't understand when you are reading through the results section of a quantitative research study, search Dr. Field's website.
-This is a great tutorial to start with.

 &nbsp;
 <h3>Unit 5 Summary</h3>